Centris Residential Sales Statistics - May 2019 - Sales Intensify on the Outskirts of the Island of Montreal

 Number of properties for sale

-In April, there were 21,111 active residential listings in the Montreal CMA, a 17 per cent decrease compared to one year earlier.
+In May, there were 19,915 active residential listings in the Montreal CMA, an 18 per cent decrease compared to May of last year.

 Bank of Canada holds interest rate, drops growth forecast for 2019